 How to Clean a Compost Bin

-If you have a small bin indoors that you use to collect kitchen waste, keep it in the freezer to maintain sanitary conditions and to reduce odors.
+If you have a small bin indoors that you use to collect kitchen waste, keep it in the freezer to maintain sanitary conditions and reduce odors.
 Even so, you should wash it regularly, just as you would wash dishes.

 For washing a compost bin for curbside pickup, you’ll need to get out the hose and some natural cleaners.
 Instead of soap, which can damage your local ecosystem, use vinegar, lemon, and baking soda to sanitize and de-stink the bin.